Last Updated on

-A good winter drink needs to have a nice layer of spice and one way to bring some rich spicy complexity is to mix in a little amaro.
+A good winter drink needs to have a nice layer of spice.
+Likewise, one way to bring some rich spicy complexity is to mix in a little amaro.
 We chose to use Amaro Lucano, an Italian amaro that has a nice blend of herbs and spices, with a great finish of warm baking spice and hint of bitterness.

 - 1 oz pear nectar

-- .5 oz Fresh squeezed lemon juice
+- .50 oz freshly squeezed lemon juice

-- 2 dashes Angostura Bitters
+- 2 dashes Angostura bitters

-- Add all ingredients to a mixing glass and stir until fully mixed.
+Add all ingredients to a mixing glass and stir until fully mixed.

-- Pour into a cocktail couple.
+Pour into a cocktail coupe.

-- Garnish with a pear slice.
+Garnish with a pear slice.